Salim–Javed: After their split

-Contributions

-Screenwriter profession

-They have worked together in 24 films including two Kannada films – Premada Kanike and Raja Nanna Raja.
-Though they split in 1982 some of the scripts they wrote were made into films later like Zamana and Mr. India.
-They are credited with the creation of the "angry young man" image of Amitabh Bachchan.
-For a significant number of his major hits, they wrote the screenplay, story and dialogue.
-They brought credibility to a profession which had previously been relegated to the background.
-It is due to their efforts and work that screenplay/story/dialogue writers are seeing the limelight.
-They fought for and achieved the mentioning of screenplay/story/dialogue writer's names on the movie posters.
+Style, themes and influence

+Salim–Javed's films had a wider impact on Indian society, with themes relevant to the socio-economic and socio-political climate of 1970s India, especially during The Emergency period, such as urban slum poverty, political corruption, and organized crime, while presenting progressive, feminist and anti-establishment themes, which resonated with Indian audiences in the 1970s and early 1980s.
+During their time working together, the duo won six Filmfare Awards, out of ten nominations.

 According to Javed Akhtar, in their early periods, on the cinema posters, there were no names of script writer, story and screenplay.
 Realizing that the hard work is done by this duo, and not getting the appropriate recognition, Salim and Javed decided to paint their names on all the posters pasted in the city.
 They hired a rikshaw and put the paint bucket on that and did all the work themselves the entire night.
 After that, the directors also started to put their name on the posters.